 The Virginia Standards of Accreditation (2000), Section 8 VAC 20-131-210.A., state that the principal "is recognized as the instructional leader of the school and is responsible for effective school management that promotes positive student achievement, a safe and secure environment in which to teach and learn, and efficient use of resources."
 Section B.2. specifies that the principal shall "ensure that the school division's student code of conduct is enforced and seek to maintain a safe and secure school environment."
 Section 8 VAC 20-131-260.C.3 requires a school administration to ensure "a written procedure, in accordance with guidelines established by the local board, for responding to violent, disruptive or illegal activities by students on school property or during a school-sponsored activity."

+In 2020, House Bill 257 and Senate Bill 729 eliminated the requirement that school principals report to law enforcement certain enumerated acts that may constitute a misdemeanor offense as outlined in subsection A of § 22.1-279.3:1.
+Subsection D now requires those acts to be reported if they may constitute a felony.
 The same section also states, “Nothing in this section shall require delinquency charges to be filed or prevent schools from dealing with school-based offenses through leveled sanctions or educational programming before a delinquency charge is filed with the juvenile court.”
 Local board policy should establish the following:

 Principals are responsible for managing student conduct on school premises, on the school bus, and at school sponsored events in accordance with local board policy;